raynamharris/organization/DCCProjectWorkPlans.md

 The four key goals of the CFDE are detailed below:

-### Goal 1: Enhance the ability to ask scientific questions across data sets
+1. **Enhance the ability to ask scientific questions across data sets**

-- 1a.
-Novel scientific and clinical research is enabled through cross-data set discovery
+   * Novel scientific and clinical research is enabled through cross-data set discovery
-- 1b.
-A standard Authentication/Authorization (AuthN/AuthZ) strategy is implemented to permit appropriate access to and compute on controlled access data
+   * A standard Authentication/Authorization (AuthN/AuthZ) strategy is implemented to permit appropriate access to and compute on controlled access data
-- 1c.
-(Eval only) CFDE activities are having a positive impact on CF DCCs’ ability to manage and use data
+   * (Eval only) CFDE activities are having a positive impact on CF DCCs’ ability to manage and use data

-### Goal 2: Enable the uptake, reuse, and addition of NIH data and tools from future, current, and ended programs
+2: **Enable the uptake, reuse, and addition of NIH data and tools from future, current, and ended programs**
   a.
 Data and metadata structure, descriptions, and organization are optimized so data can be found and combined across data sets
   b.
 Common standards, methods, tools, and processes are provided enabling data managers to load, update, maintain and version, and monitor data sets on the cloud
   c.
 Common tools and processes are provided to assess and improve FAIR-ness of data and other digital objects to optimize the query, retrieval, and use